This is an overview of how I approach and express my personal pursuits, in both written and visual art.

 topics i focus on

-I am quite drawn to series, how elements stand alone and can be appreciated for their inherent differences, but can also combine and interact to form something else entirely unique and interesting.
+I am incredibly drawn to series, how elements stand alone and can be appreciated for their inherent differences, but can also combine and interact to form something else entirely unique and interesting.

 I like the puzzle of figuring out how to visually express things that are intangible, such as emotion, personality, or music.
+(This notion is paralleled in my writing; I especially enjoy exploring anthropology and recreating visuals using only words.)
 Many concepts can be conveyed through shape, gestalt, form, color—some things don’t need words to be universally understood.
 But in my lettering work, I want to reach a point where the message can be understood by someone who doesn’t know the language, who doesn’t assign the same meaning to the words.
 In my opinion, that would be the mark of a successful visual voice.

 aesthetics & media